 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Well, OOOFLAVORS really delivered with their banana nut bread extract.
+Another great option is OOOFLAVORS,they really delivered with their banana nut bread extract.
 I knew it would work because their extract does not taste like the fake banana flavor you find in say candies.
 No, their extract really tastes like ripe bananas.

 These people obviously understood that the banana flavor had to be one to mimic ripe bananas if it had a chance to fool our tastebuds.